Rocche Costamagna

 Rocche Costamagna Wines

-The Nebbiolo grapes come exclusively from the vineyard “Rocche dell’Annunziata”, one of the historical crus of La Morra.
-The vinification again is traditional, with a maceration which can last about two weeks.
-The wine is then aged for 24 months in large Slavonian oak barrels, and then fined for at least one year in the bottle.
-Elegant and soft to the palate, it is characterized by the fruity notes of raspberry and a floral and spicy nose.
+The Nebbiolo grapes come exclusively from the vineyard “Rocche dell’Annunziata”.
+The wine is aged for 24 months in large Slavonian oak barrels, and then fined for at least one year in the bottle.
+Elegant and soft to the palate, it is characterized by the fruity notes of raspberry and a floral nose.

 A classic Barbera which has typical cherry aromas.
 It is a full bodied wine balanced by the characteristic acidity of the Barbera grape.
 The vibrant fruit is combined with spicy notes that come from ageing for 12 months in small oak casks.
 Fresh and pleasing to drink, excels as a luncheon wine.

 Straw yellow color with green reflections.
 The aroma is enjoyably fruity, with honey scents.
 The pleasant mineral tones are well balanced by acidity.
-Full and persistent on the palate.
+It is full and persistent on the palate.
 Excellent as an aperitif, it pairs well with starters, fish, seafood, and vegetable soups.